The perspective of voids on rising cosmology tensions: Results

 In this section we present the main results of the analysis, expressed as new cosmological constraints from the BOSS DR12 data set.
 These results supplement the constraints presented in \cite{Contarini2022BOSS}.

 In \Cref{figAP} we present the cosmological constraints from the void size function, in both the parameter planes analyzed, namely $\Omega_{\rm m}$--$\sigma_8$ and $\Omega_{\rm m}$--$H_0$.
 As a reference, we also report the constraints obtained when omitting the AP effect in our model (see \Cref{sec:analysis}).
 This allows us to quantify the impact of the geometric distortion correction on voids and the subsequent small improvement on the cosmological constraints.
-We underline that this correction is generally negligible for collapsed and virialised structures, like galaxy clusters, because of their detachment from the Hubble expansion.
-We tested the effectiveness of the AP correction with PATCHY mocks, by assuming different fiducial values of $\Omega_{\rm m}$, verifying that we recover the cosmological parameters of the simulation within $68\%$ of the uncertainty.
+We underline that this correction is generally negligible for collapsed and virialized structures, like galaxy clusters, because of their detachment from the Hubble expansion.
+We tested the effectiveness of the AP correction with PATCHY mocks by assuming different fiducial values of $\Omega_{\rm m}$, and we found an almost perfect matching between the derived confidence contours (see Appendix C.2 of \citealp{Contarini2022BOSS}).

 We now compare our results with those obtained with other void statistics and cosmological probes, starting by focusing on the $\Omega_{\rm m}$--$\sigma_8$ parameter plane.
 In the left panels of \Cref{figS8} we report our constraints from void counts together with the estimate of $\Omega_{\rm m}$ from \cite{hamaus2020} from void shape distortions, already introduced in \Cref{sec:analysis} and reported here as a continuous band.
 In the same plot, we present the product of the posterior density probability of the two void statistics.
 With the contribution from void shape distortions, we obtain $\Omega_{\rm m} = 0.308^{+0.021}_{-0.018}$ and $\sigma_8 = 0.809^{+0.072}_{-0.068}$.
 In the right panels we compare this latter result with the confidence contours computed by \cite{Lesci2022a} with the mass function of clusters identified in the third data release of the Kilo Degree Survey (KiDS-DR3) and those of the combined analysis of galaxy clustering and weak gravitational lensing\footnote{This analysis concerns the modeling of three two-point functions: the cosmic shear correlation function, the galaxy angular auto-correlation and the galaxy-shear cross-correlation, and is commonly abbreviated as 3x2pt.} performed by the \cite{DES2018_3x2pt} with data from the first year of observations (DES Y1).